Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \subsubsection{\textbf{Preferred viewing position}}

-Participants' reported either combining exocentric and egocentric exploration, or relying exclusively on exocentric viewpoints as their preferred viewing positions.
-Ad hoc pairs especially preferred exocentric or a mixture of both.
-Only a few participants adopted an egocentric view of the graph.
-Lack of awareness and ''fear of contact'' were reasons, at least initially, why some preferred outside; labels orientation was also pointed out.
-Depending on where the selected nodes were, the outer viewpoint could vary and even include top and bottom.
-If density was high, participants would employ an egocentric, even \textit{node-centric}, view to reduce clutter.
-On the other hand, density was why many disliked being inside the graph~(e.\,g., "edges would go in my eyes").
-The majority of participants were closer to the graph solving the CN task, and leveraged distance to the graph to obtain an overview for the SP task.
+Participants' reported either combining exocentric and egocentric exploration or relying exclusively on exocentric viewpoints as their preferred viewing position.
+Ad hoc pairs preferred exocentric or a mix of both.
+Only a few participants adopted an egocentric view.
+Lack of awareness and ''fear of contact'' explain why some preferred, at least initially, to stay outside the graph; the labels' orientation was also mentioned.
+Depending on where the selected nodes were, the preferred outer viewpoint varied and could even happen to be above or below the graph.
+If density was high, some participants reported adopting an egocentric, even \textit{node-centric}, view to reduce clutter.
+On the other hand, density was why many disliked being inside the graph~("edges would go in my eyes").
+Most participants stayed closer to the graph solving the CN task, and leveraged distance to obtain an overview of the graph in the SP task.
 Exocentric exploration was crucial in finding good perspectives in any of the tasks.